 (Refer to Cayen AfterSchool21's online User's Manual for specific instructions.)
-Cayen Afterschool 21 is the tool utilized by GaDOE to submit data into the USED data collection website.
+Cayen Afterschool 21 is the online system utilized by subgrantees to enter and maintain required program data and information that is report to US ED.
 Subgrantees must enter data in Cayen Afterschool 21 on a regular basis.
 (See Appendix O).
 Please see below for a list of some of the requirements:

 - 1. All students must be registered into Cayen AfterSchool 21 at the beginning of the program; set up term calendar. - 2.
 Georgia Testing Identification (GTID) numbers must be entered for all students. - 3.
 Build rosters in Cayen AfterSchool 21. - 4.
 Daily attendance must be taken and recorded in a timely manner.
-See Appendix O.

-- 5. Grades must be entered for each grading period for English/Language Arts and math (you may enter other subject grades as determined by your program's goals and objectives). - 6.
+See Appendix O. - 5.
+Grades must be entered for each grading period for English/Language Arts and math (you may enter other subject grades as determined by your program's goals and objectives). - 6.
 Subgrantees are required to distribute teacher surveys and have the option to use Cayen AfterSchool 21 to generate surveys as one tool to assess the effectiveness of the program for their students.
 The results must be entered into Cayen AfterSchool 21 at the end of the year. - 7.
 Data must be certified by the program director for school year program in accordance with the timeline established by GaDOE.
 Complete Annual Performance Report (APR) Certification Review Report in Cayen AfterSchool 21.